chanhosuh/resume/resume.md

 - **LoanStreet Inc.**\
   Mar 2018 - Feb 2019, *Senior software engineer in financial technology*
-    - Re-architected loan syndication tech stack using domain-driven design to faciliate interaction with the business and ensure closer adherence to business rules.
+    - Re-architected loan syndication tech stack using domain-driven design.
-    - Managed work items for a team of 4.
-Collaborated with stakeholders on functional testing.
+    - Managed work items for a team of 4 and gathered requirements.
     - As hands-on lead, wrote core Python libraries for event-sourced microservices communicating through RabbitMQ & REST, created Docker configurations, and set standards from code quality to Git workflow and CI.